-“As leaders in the energy industry, we at Constellation feel it’s our responsibility to prepare the next generation for all the opportunities on the horizon.
-Signature programs such as Energy to Educate do just that,” said Jorge Acevedo, senior vice president, Generation Innovation and Strategy.
-“To date, we’ve provided more than $3 million for research and education programs that have motivated and challenged more than 100,000 students to stretch their science, math, and technology muscles and become the industry leaders of tomorrow.”
+“It’s imperative that we do our part to support and encourage the next generation of energy industry leaders.
+Signature programs such as Energy to Educate do just that,” said Jorge Acevedo, senior vice president, Innovation and Strategy for Constellation.
+“To date, we’ve provided more than $3.4 million for research and education programs that have fueled the exploration into STEM fields for more than 180,000 students.”

 To be eligible for funding, a project must be team-oriented, reach a minimum of 100 students, and align with the following energy innovation themes: